akashdhumal/git-learn/README.md

 # git-learn
-This repository created for learning purpose.
+This repository created for learning purpose of begginer.